 The Strategy Labs drew on the expertise of event participants to shape and improve ICT in education projects, whether recently conceived or ongoing.

 Click on the links below to learn earn more about the Strategy Labs that were held in Thursday morning, 23 March:

 - Developing educational platforms for displaced communities: Building a shared vision (UNHCR, Learning Equality, Google.org and UNICEF): Provide inputs to develop a common vision for education platforms for displaced communities.

 - EVOKE Literacy: Engage in the online game design inspiring youth as change agents for literacy (World Vision, Pearson, USAID): Help identify, refine and enhance game activities for a multi-player, online game that empowers youth to collaborate globally to solve urgent social challenges while building 21st century skills.

 - Refugee Coding Camps (SAP, UNESCO): Share ground experiences and discuss strategies to improve social integration of refugees through coding camps.

 - Digital innovations for SDG 4: The case of education during emergencies (ITU): Discuss strategies to better mobilize the information and technology (IT) sector to contribute to the Sustainable Development Goals (SDGs), especially SDG4 which seeks to ensure ‘inclusive and equitable quality education and promote lifelong learning opportunities for all’.

-Learn more about the Strategy Labs that will be held on the afternoon of Thursday 23 March:
+Click on the links below to learn more about the Strategy Labs that were held Thursday afternoon, 23 March: